KCCG/wrangling-genomics/_episodes/04-variant_calling.md

 ~~~
 {: .output}

+Once again, add this step to your growing `job script`.

 We have now generated a file with coverage information for every base.

 ### Step 2: Detect the single nucleotide polymorphisms (SNPs)

 Identify SNPs using bcftools `call`.
-We have to specify ploidy with the flag `--ploidy`, which is one for the haploid *E. coli*. `-m` allows for multiallelic and rare-variant calling, `-v` tells the program to output variant sites only (not every site in the genome), and `-o` specifies where to write the output file:
+We have to specify ploidy with the flag `--ploidy`, which is one for the haploid *E. coli*.
+`-m` allows for multiallelic and rare-variant calling, `-v` tells the program to output variant sites only (not every site in the genome), and `-o` specifies where to write the output file:

 ~~~
+$ qrsh
+$ module load evaben7/bcftools/1.9/gcc-8.2.0
 $ bcftools call --ploidy 1 -m -v -o results/bcf/SRR2584866_variants.vcf results/bcf/SRR2584866_raw.bcf
+$ exit
 ~~~
 {: .bash}

+After running this command interactively, add it to your job script.

 ### Step 3: Filter and report the SNP variants in variant calling format (VCF)

 Filter the SNPs for the final output in VCF format, using `vcfutils.pl`:

 ~~~
+$ qrsh
+$ module load evaben7/bcftools/1.9/gcc-8.2.0
 $ vcfutils.pl varFilter results/bcf/SRR2584866_variants.vcf  > results/vcf/SRR2584866_final_variants.vcf
+$ exit
 ~~~
 {: .bash}

+You know the drill by now.
+Add this to your job script.

 ## Explore the VCF format:

+This next step is exploratory.
+You don't have to add it to your job script.

 ~~~
 $ less -S results/vcf/SRR2584866_final_variants.vcf